LouisStefanuto/my-site/docs/blog/posts/06_alphafold2_part1.md

 ## The protein folding problem

 Proteins are molecular machines that are **essential to life**.
-Just to name a few examples: hemoglobin (a protein) carries oxygen in our blood, our immune system fights bacteria using antibodies (proteins), our hair are made of keratine (a protein) ...
+Just to name a few examples: hemoglobin (a protein) carries oxygen in our blood, our immune system fights bacteria using antibodies (proteins), our hair is made of keratine (a protein) ...

 At the atom scale, proteins are **linear chains of amino acids**, small molecules which act as building blocks.
 Note that there is a limited number of amino acids (20).
 That means that with these 20 simple building blocks, you can build any possible protein.
-Amino-acids are often called **residues**.
+Amino acids are often called **residues**.

 > 🧬 In a nutshell, a protein is a word from a 20-letter alphabet.

 Proteins have hydrophilic residues (that like water) and hydrophobic residues (that dislike water).
 To minimize the contact surface of the latter with water, **proteins fold and twist** to hide their hydrophobic regions.
-Thus, the linear chain linear chain of amino-acids takes a 3D complex structure, a bit like a spaghetti knot.
+Thus, the linear chain of amino acids takes a 3D complex structure, a bit like a spaghetti knot.

 <figure markdown>
 ![structure](https://www.open.edu/openlearncreate/pluginfile.php/607232/mod_page/content/5/TP3.png){width="600"}